seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 **EGEUS**
 It is, my lord.

+*LYSANDER, DEMETRIUS, HELENA, and HERMIA wake and start up*

 **THESEUS**
-Go, bid the huntsmen wake them with their horns.

-*Horns and shout within.
-LYSANDER, DEMETRIUS, HELENA, and HERMIA wake and start up*

 Good morrow, friends.
 Saint Valentine is past:
 Begin these wood-birds but to couple now?